“I’ve got the brain of a four-year-old. I’ll bet he was glad to be rid of it.” Groucho Marx

 Our experiences lead to cells that fire together, leading to cells that are wired together, leading to a mind that can count the stars in the sky and how many sprinkles are left at the bottom of an ice cream sundae at the same time.

 Your brain on math is like it’s gone to the thinking gym.
 Your brain on money, on the other hand, is your brain shouting out greed is good, greed is good, greed is good!
-Your brain on drugs is a cloudy day in a sundress.
+Your brain on meth is 100 MPH in a dirty sundress.

 Brains in the thrall of sports are described in Your Brain On Sports as bubbling with “all the batshit craziness that courses through the sports ecosystem.”
 The kookiness includes fans leaning over balcony bleacher railings into mid-air trying to grab t-shirts shot out of a cannon.